How is Birthright Israel making its health and safety decisions?

 What is the cancelation policy?

-Until you accept a trip offer, you can receive a full refund for your $250 deposit.
-After accepting your trip offer, you can receive the $250 if you cancel up to 35 days prior to your scheduled departure date.
+Until you accept a trip offer you can receive the full refund of your $250 deposit.
+After accepting your trip offer you can receive a full refund if you cancel at least 45 days prior to your scheduled departure date.

 Do I need a COVID test before I return to the United States?